AmakrushAI/documentation/docs/reference/glossary.md

     <h3>Sass</h3>
   </a>
   <p>
-    Sass is a stylesheet language that compiles to CSS and is used by Ionic.
+    Sass is a stylesheet language that compiles to CSS.
 Sass is like CSS, but with extra features such as{' '}
     <a href="http://sass-lang.com/documentation/file.SASS_REFERENCE.html#variables_" target="_blank">
       variables